 - Pour creamy custard mixture over bread cubes.
 Let the bread mixture sit for 30 minutes so the cubed bread can soak up all simple ingredients.

-- Bake for 40-45 minutes until cooked through, and the top is a light golden brown.
+- Bake for 40-45 minutes until cooked through and the top is a light golden brown.
 Serve warm bread pudding immediately for best results.

-Bread Pudding Serving Ideas
+Bread Pudding Topping Ideas

 - Caramel Sauce